Treatment for Constipation

 If you think certain medicines or dietary supplements are causing your constipation, talk with your doctor.
 He or she may change the dose or suggest a different medicine that does not cause constipation.
 Don’t change or stop any medicine or supplement without talking with a health care professional.

 Take over-the-counter medicines

 Your health care professional may recommend using a laxative for a short time.
 He or she will tell you what type of laxative is best for you

-- bulk-forming agents (Citrucel, FiberCon)
+- bulk-forming agents such as dietary fiber (Citrucel, FiberCon)

 - osmotic agents (Milk of Magnesia, Miralax)

 - stool softeners (Colace, Docusate)